bergieboy/printstagram/instagram/README.md

 # Welcome to Printstagram!

 Prinstagram is a photo sharing social platform inspired by instagram.
+Share you experiences through photography and connect with friends to follow their journeys.
+I encourage you to to share your creativity to inspire and connect with others in the Prinstagram community.

+### Core Values

+ 1. Community
+ 2. Simplicity
+ 3. Creativity

 [Printstagram Design Documents](https://github.com/bergieboy/printstagram/wiki)